In this quick guide, you’ll learn what it is, why it matters, and how to calculate it using a handy reorder point calculator.

 - Boost cash flow: Minimizing the capital tied up in stock improves your cash flow, giving you money for other important business purposes like expansion.

 - Reduce lead times: Having the correct ROP ensures you receive new inventory on time to fulfil customer orders promptly.

-How do you calculate the reorder point?
+How to calculate the reorder point?

 You can calculate your ROP using our handy reorder point calculator.
 Simply fill out the fields and click Calculate.

 This calculator is based on the following ROP formula:

 (Lead Time + Safety Stock + Basic Stock) * Unit Sales Per Day

 - Lead time = the days between issuing a purchase order and receiving the product(s).

 - Safety stock = the number of days’ worth of inventory you keep in case of emergency.